metaseed/metaGo/src/metaJump/README.md

 > 1. two target-chars for current doc;
 > 1. three or more target-chars for all opened editors;

-> tip for fast jumping:
+> Ripple support for sequential-target commands:
+> * ripple support are used to reduce the decorations shown on screen.
+> * it take the idea of the water ripple caused by a rock.
-> 1. if goto location within the active document but not in the section(seperated by empty lines) with cursor, directly **type 2 target location chars**.
+> * just show target-location candidates in current section(seperated by empty lines) if user typed one target char;
-> 1. if want to go to another document but not active, **always typing 3 target chars**.

->
-> for one or two target-chars:
+> * just show location candidates of current document, if there is more than one document visible and user typed 2 target chars.
-> one-char-decorators will pass through boundaries(section or document) if possible. (i.e. for one-target-char, one-char-decorators has encoded all possible target locations in the section, then it will continue encodes until all one-char-decorators are used up). if ripple support is enable, and candidate locations need more than one decorator chars in the section, to reduce the decorators shown on screen, only the current section are decorated.
+> * one-char-decorators will pass through boundaries(section or document) if possible. (i.e. for one-target-char, one-char-decorators has encoded all possible target locations in the section, then it will continue encodes until all one-char-decorators are used up).
-> two-char-decorators: if ripple support is enable, more than one document opened, and candidate locations need more than two decorator chars in the active document, to reduce the decorators shown on screen, only the current document are decorated.
+> * it is only for sequential-target commands, the default configured value is true.

+> tips for fast jumping of ripple enabled sequential-target commands:
+> 1. if go to another section within the active document but not in the active section.(sections are seperated by empty lines), directly **type 2 target location chars**.
+> 1. if want to go to another visible document, **always typing 3 target chars**.

 > Note: <kbd>Enter</kbd>, <kbd>Space</kbd> and <kbd>Tab</kbd> are also usable as location characters. <kbd>Enter</kbd> means the end of line.
 You could press <kbd>Enter</kbd> any times to trigger the decorator-encoding for the line-end out side of current section(2 times) or document(3 times). (like a ripple)